Swapnil-programmer7/Swapnil-programmer7/README.md

 - 👋 Hi, I’m @Swapnil-programmer7
 - 👀 I’m interested in Full-stack development and Artificial intelligence
-- 🌱 I’m currently learning Web development
+- 🌱 I’m currently learning Python and ROS
-- 💞️ I’m looking to collaborate on Websites
+- 💞️ I’m looking to collaborate on websites
 - 📫 How to reach me : You can mail me or visit my social media profiles from here: https://swapnil-programmer7.github.io/Swapnil/
 - 🤖 I have enrolled in a national level Robotic competition, which also aims at imparting knowledge through project based learning.
 Really excited for the whole experience.